gxf1212/notes/MD/FYP-notes.md

 using GPU in colab

-20min for each ~944 rdrp (alone) model, more for complexes?
+20 min for each ~944 rdrp (alone) model, more for complexes?